Close

 The trouble with ingredients in sunscreens

-Twelve other ingredients were proposed as not generally recognized as safe and effective due to insufficient data: avobenzone, cinoxate, dioxybenzone, ensulizole, homosalate, meradimate, octinoxate, octisalate, octocrylene, oxybenzone, padimate O, and sulisobenzone.
+The FDA proposed that 12 other ingredients are not GRASE due to insufficient data: Avobenzone, cinoxate, dioxybenzone, ensulizole, homosalate, meradimate, octinoxate, octisalate, octocrylene, oxybenzone, padimate O, and sulisobenzone.

-Other studies have reported finding sunscreen ingredients in breast milk,urine and blood plasma samples.
-And it’s possible for sunscreen users to inhale ingredients in sunscreen sprays and ingest some of the ingredients they apply to their lips, so the ingredients must not be harmful to the lungs or internal organs.
+Absorption from skin application is not the only way sunscreen ingredients end up in the body.
+It’s also possible for sunscreen users to inhale ingredients in sunscreen sprays and ingest some of the ingredients they apply to their lips, so the ingredients should not be harmful to the lungs or internal organs.

 This constant exposure to sunscreen chemicals raises concerns, especially because there is not enough safety data for most ingredients.
-We have even more concerns about ingredients such as oxybenzone, which many studies have linked to hormone disruption.

 Active ingredient toxicity